fedenunez/tulp/README.md

 ## Why?

 I think that I am a heavy user of unix tooling (e.g: awk, jq, sed, grep and so one), I have been using them since my early days and I use to thing that I can't survive without them.
 But then, chatGPT appears and I started to use more and more GPT for things that I use to use unix tooling.
 Some how I feel the pain of cut&paste and I was missing a way to doit faster and from within the terminal itself, so I came up with tulip, the swifknife for all my work.

-cat README.md | tulip make all TULIP be in bold and keep everything else unchanged